lisophorm/ShoppingCartDemo/README.md

 SHOPPING CART DEMO

-Tested in Chrome.
-Download and run locally
+**Tested in Chrome.
+Download and run locally index.html and/or SpecRunner.html**

 In order to deliver this test ASAP I used the skeleton of a previous exercise.